iwsys/IWScast/README.md

 Broadcast from your computer mp3 files.

 Allows broadcast online your mp3 files.
 Only PHP.
 No MySQL.
+You can listen stream on a computer, smartphone, TV set-top box, internet-receiver.

 Requirements:
 Ubuntu 12.04+, Apache2, php5.3 or php7